 The founder, Dave Thomas, began the restaurant in 1969 as a high school dropout and Army veteran.
 He worked at restaurants ever since he was a thirteen-year-old, which gave him experience in the industry.
 It’s no wonder that he eventually opened a restaurant of his own after working as a restaurant manager at his grandmother’s eatery.

 The menu at Wendy’s includes their famous hamburgers with square patties such as their Baconator, Cheese Burger, and Dave’s Double.
 They’re also known for their Frosty which is a frozen dairy dessert that comes in two flavors such as strawberry or classic chocolate.
 They also serve chicken sandwiches, chicken nuggets, fresh-made salads, fries, baked potatoes, and more.

 Training to become a Wendy’s staff and franchisee includes programs that cover customer service, food safety, menu items.
 In addition, you’ll also receive training to strengthen your leadership skills.
 You’ll get to receive feedback and mentoring as well.

 The fast food chain, franchised by Quality Is Our Recipe LLC, is a publicly-traded company with competitors such as Chick-fil-A and Taco Bell.

 How Much Profit Does the Wendy’s Franchise Make Per Year?

-Based on our research, you can expect to make net profit of $66,000 on average per year operating a Wendy’s store.
-Of course there are many store owners that net over $100,000 per year too.
+Based on our research, you can expect to make a profit of $282,000 on average per year operating a Wendy’s store.
+Of course there are many store owners with profits that vary.

 According to the FDD, most Wendy’s franchises earn a median of $1.548 million in annual sales.
 In fact, 44% of outlets earned at or above that number.